 – Principal/Senior author must sign the covering letter indicating full responsibility for the paper submitted, preferably with signatures of all the authors.

 – Articles must be accompanied by a declaration by all authors stating that the article has not been published in any other Journal/Book.
 Authors should mentioned complete designation and departments, etc. on the manuscript.

-– Three complete sets of the manuscript should be submitted and preferably with a CD; typed double spaced throughout (including references, tables and legends to figures).
+The manuscript should be submitted online at firstname.lastname@example.org or email@example.com and preferably with; typed double spaced throughout (including references, tables and legends to figures).

 – All pages should be numbered consecutively beginning with the title page.

 Note: Please keep a copy of your manuscript as we are not responsible for its loss in the mail.
 Manuscripts will not be returned to authors.

 Please read the Information for Authors to get detailed information about preparing the manuscript as per the requirements of the journal.
 Before you submit, check to see if it meets all the criteria of the journal.